Detecting of a Patient's Condition From Clinical Narratives Using Natural Language Representation: Acknowledgment

 \section{Acknowledgment}

-The clinical data was provided by the CHU Sainte-Justine Research Center, University of Montreal.
-The authors thank Dr. Sally Al Omar, Dr. Michaël Sauthier, Dr. Rambaud Jérôme and Dr. Sans Guillaume for their data support of this research.
+The clinical data were provided by the Research Center at CHU Sainte-Justine hospital.
+The authors thank Dr. Sally Al Omar, Dr. Rambaud Jérôme and Dr. Sans Guillaume for their data support of this research.
+This work was supported by a scholarship from Fonds de recherche du Québec – Nature et technologies (FRQNT) to Thanh-Dung Le, the funds from Natural Sciences and Engineering Research Council (NSERC) and Institut de valorisation des données (IVADO), and the Fonds de la recherche en sante du Quebec (FRQS).